RoseTheFlower/UltrawideIndex/README.md

 * [Download page and instructions](/../../releases/tag/rtypefinal2)

 # Other solutions

-The biggest list is available [here](https://ko-fi.com/rozziroxx/gallery).
+The biggest collection is available [here](https://ko-fi.com/rozziroxx/gallery).